10 Life Hacks That Take the Stress out of Moving to a New City

-Arriving early and prepared to your new job is a must, as are these other things you should always do on your first day at a new job.
+Arriving early and prepared to your new job is a must.
 Do a trial run to the office—all the way there and back, no skimping—so you know exactly where you’re going and about how long it will take you.
 Remember to leave extra time for rush hour.
 Traffic on a weekend will be a lot different from the traffic on a Monday morning.

 Get the heck out of your apartment

 Once you’re finally unpacked, you may be tempted to stay in your room, surrounded by things that remind you of home, with only intentions of leaving to go to work and buy food.
 When this happens, remember these words: You.
 Need.
 To.
 Get.
 Out.
 It’s the only way you’ll get comfortable with your new city.
 Feeling lonely and homesick is perfectly normal.
 Not being proactive in getting out of that funk is unhealthy.
 These little ways to connect with others are a step in the right direction toward breaking out of your shell.